mtrpires/Advanced-Cleaning-With-Python/README.md

 ## International Journalism Festival - Perugia 2016
 ### School of Data (http://schoolofdata.org)

 Welcome!
-In this session we will show you how you can use Python (2.7, should work on 3.5 as well) clean data!
+In this session we will show you how you can use Python (2.7) clean data!
 You will get information from a series of spreadsheets that have more or less the same structure and create a single clean CSV file.
 Pretty rad, huh?

-This tutorial was inspired by a script I created for J++ São Paulo to clean some Brazil's government data and [an excellent OpenRefine workshop](https://github.com/sarahcnyt/data-journalism/tree/master/openrefine) that [Sarah Cohen](https://github.com/sarahcnyt) gave during the [Computer Assisted Reporting Conference 2016](http://www.ire.org/conferences/nicar2016/) (CAR Conference 2016) in Denver, USA.
+This tutorial was inspired by a script I created for [J++ São Paulo](http://jmaismais.com) to clean some Brazil's government data and [an excellent OpenRefine workshop](https://github.com/sarahcnyt/data-journalism/tree/master/openrefine) that [Sarah Cohen](https://github.com/sarahcnyt) gave during the [Computer Assisted Reporting Conference 2016](http://www.ire.org/conferences/nicar2016/) (CAR Conference 2016) in Denver, USA.

 I will assume:

 - You know what Python, ```CSV``` and ```XLS``` files are;
-- You know what regular expressions are;
+- You know what [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) are;
 - You know what modules/libraries are and how to import them;
 - You have some basic knowledge of how computer algorithms work (assign values to variables, create if/else tests, control flows - while/for - etc);
 - You are not afraid of learning a bunch of cool tricks :)